sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_Distribution.md

 ##### Interpretation

 - Casual riders overwhelmingly use the system for **short trips**.
-- The lack of secondary peaks suggests uniform trip purposes—likely errands or last-mile transport.
+- The lack of secondary peaks suggests uniform trip purposes, likely errands or last-mile transport.
 - Longer rides may reflect recreational or exploratory use, but they are relatively rare.

 ##### Use Case